Rickey HendersonRickey Nelson Henley Henderson

 Henderson won two World Series during his career, in 1989 with Oakland and in 1993 with Toronto.
 He spent most of his career in left field and won a Gold Glove Award in 1981.
 He finished with a .279 batting average with 3,055 hits and 297 home runs.
 He electrified crowds with his flair and enthusiasm for the game.

-Henderson was elected to the Baseball Hall of Fame in 2009 on his first appearance on the Baseball Writers’ Association of America ballot.
+Henderson was elected to the Hall of Fame in 2009.

 "There was only one Rickey Henderson in baseball," said George Steinbrenner, former Yanks chairman.
 "He was the greatest leadoff hitter of all time.”